 2 tablespoon unsalted butter

-1 bay leaf, crushed with mortar
+1 bay leaf, crushed with mortar and pestle

-1 heaping tablespoon fresh thyme
+1 heaping tablespoon fresh thyme (leaves removed from stalk)

 2 teaspoons salt